How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Get Easy!Appointments source files

-We have now to download the latest Easy!Appointments files.
+Now, we have to download the latest Easy!Appointments files.
 This can be achieved by checking the link available at the Easy!Appointments home page (scrolling the page down a bit):

 If you click it with the right button of your mouse, you can just use the “Copy link address” option to copy the path and use it in your Raspberry PI terminal with the wget command.
 It should result in a command like the following: